valchang/whw2020_landsliding_landlab/README.md

 ## Objectives:

+### If you want to build your physical process modeling skills with Python and Jupyter Notebooks,
-In this project we will use a Landlab (Hobley et al., 2017) ....
+In this project we will use a Landlab (Hobley et al., 2017) .... to streamline the coupling of three compononents and test the sensitivity of climate forcings and hydrology to develop boundary conditions that are realistic.

-Project domains ...

-Project will require developing ...

-A side project ideas ...
+we have tutorials and startup examples and will be available all week to provide coding assistance to those first learning landlab.
  Question 1: Does the pattern of precipitation affect model results; i.e. does antecedent precipitation affect model results.
 Question 2: If the mean of the precipitation probability distribution is the same, how does the type (i.e.: uniform vs lognormal) of the distribution affect shallow landslide rates?
 The mass wasting router tracks the landslide debris as a debris flow until either a slope threshold is met or the ratio of the channel flow to the volume of sediment is larger than a user defined threshold.
 Question 1: How does the channel flow to volume of sediment threshold affect the location of debris flow deposition?
 Bedload transport in the channel network sediment transporter is a function of flow depth and the shear stress exerted by the flow on the sediment.
 Question 1: How does the method used to compute flow depth affect bedload transport?
 As we test model response to output, we will also develop plotting scripts.
-I can provide boiler plates and coding assistance to those first learning landlab.
+I can provide boiler plates

+Invited contributions could include: interesting tutorials, reproducible models, better ways to design and explain how we build model experiments that couple multiple complex models.

+### If you have some coding experience
+and want to build modeling skills with Python and help us couple a hydrology model to a transport model... describe that challenge.. give a link to the Github repository that we want to develop

+Is the network sediment transport and the mass wasting transporter realistic??

+Invited contributions could include: Advancing Landlab components, building new python scripts

+###  If you want to experience working on supercomputers, help us on XSEDE.

+we have a big compute program and the model takes a LONG time to run.
+We need to test performance of the workflow at at 1000 km2 watershed scale.

+Invited contributions could include: test and share understanding on the limits of what we could compute and how to use cloud compute resources to do it.

 ## Sample Data Inputs  :